Education (K-12): Protocols for returning to operation

 - For more information, refer to the BCCDC's COVID-19 Public Health Guidance for K-12 School Settings and the Ministry of Education’s Provincial COVID-19 Health and Safety Guidelines for K-12 Settings.

 - Limit the public coming into the office.
 Encourage parents and others to call instead of visiting the school.

 - Designate a 2 metre area in front of reception desks and consider the use of tape or other floor markers to designate where people can stand and line up (if required).

-- Consider installing barriers, such as Plexiglass, where physical distancing cannot be maintained and a person is interacting with individuals outside of a cohort.
+- Consider installing barriers, such as plexiglass, where physical distancing cannot be maintained and a person is interacting with individuals outside of a cohort/learning group.

 - Develop policies around when students should practice hand hygiene.
 This should include, at minimum:

 - When they arrive at school

 - Before they leave home to take the bus, and when they leave school prior to taking the bus

 - Before and after any breaks (e.g. recess and lunch)